Jyllean/Personal-Website/README.md

 - Inspired by "Create with Code: Build Your Own Website" by Clyde Hatter
 - Google Fonts for typography
 - CMSC 207 Course Materials

+- ## ✍🏻 Note

+- Social media links in the website are just placeholders.
+Only email has the actual link.
 ---

 **Built with ❤️ for CMSC 207 Mini-Project by Engr.
 Ma.
 Angelica Alzaga**